adbar/trafilatura/docs/usage-python.rst

 Default output is set to TXT (bare text) without metadata.

-The following formats are available: bare text, Markdown (from version 1.9 onwards), CSV, JSON, XML, and XML following the guidelines of the Text Encoding Initiative (TEI).
+The following formats are available: bare text, Markdown (from version 1.9 onwards), HTML (from version 1.11 onwards), CSV, JSON, XML, and XML following the guidelines of the Text Encoding Initiative (TEI).

 .. hint::